Bures geodesics and quantum metrology: Main results

 where $\Ff_Q (x,\{ \rho_x \}_{x \in X} )$ is the quantum Fisher information (QFI).
 The QFI is obtained by maximizing over all measurements the classical Fisher information (CFI)

 where $p_{j | x }$ is the probability of the measurement outcome $j$ given that the system is in state $\rho_x$.
 Note that the QFI and CFI depend on general on the parameter value $x$.
 For clarity we write this dependence on $x$ explicitly.
 The bound (\ref{eq-Q_Cramer_Rao_bound}) is saturated asymptotically (in the limit $N_\meas \gg 1$) by choosing: (i)~the maximum likelihood estimator $x_\est$ (ii)~the optimal measurement maximizing the CFI, for which $\Ff_\clas =\Ff_Q$.
+This means that the \RHS of (\ref{eq-Q_Cramer_Rao_bound}) gives the smallest error that can be achieved in the estimation. { Note that this result is not true if the map $x \in X \mapsto \rho_x$ is not injective, because different values of $x$ corresponding to the same $\rho_x$ can not be distinguished.
+To circumvent this problem, one can partition the interval $X$ into smaller intervals $X_k$ such that $x \in X_k \mapsto \rho_x$ is injective for each $k$, provided one has some prior knowledge about the $X_k$ to which $x$ belongs~\cite{Demkowitz-Dobrzanski_review}.
+The saturation of the bound (\ref{eq-Q_Cramer_Rao_bound}) and the bound itself may also not be true when the rank of $\rho_x$ has a jump at the parameter value $x$, see e.g.~\cite{Seveso2019}.

-This means that the \RHS of (\ref{eq-Q_Cramer_Rao_bound}) gives the smallest error that can be achieved in the estimation.
-Using classical resources, this error scales with the number of probes $N$ like $1/\sqrt{N}$ (shot noise limit).
-Entanglement among the quantum probes can enhance the precision by a factor $1/\sqrt{N}$, leading to errors $ (\Delta x)_{\rm{best}}$ scaling like $1/N$ (Heisenberg limit).
+Using classical resources, the smallest estimation error $(\Delta x)_{\rm{QCRB}}$} scales with the number of probes $N$ like $1/\sqrt{N}$ (shot noise limit).
+Multipartite entanglement among the quantum probes can enhance the precision by a factor $1/\sqrt{N}$, leading to errors $ (\Delta x)_{\rm{QCRB}}$ scaling like $1/N$ (Heisenberg limit)~\cite{Bollinger96,Kok02,Giovannetti06,Giovannetti2,Smerzi09,Hyllus12,Toth12}.

 For a closed system in a pure state undergoing the $x$-dependent unitary transformation $ \ket{\Psi_x} = \E^{-\I x H} \ket{\Psi_\inp} $, where $H$ is a given observable, the QFI is given by~\cite{myreview,Braunstein94}